A Latent Variable Framework for Scaling Laws in Large Language Models: Empirical Applications

 Figure \ref{fig:correlation} presents the estimated correlation matrices $\hat\Sigma$ for the family-wise latent abilities, $\alpha_l$, associated with the anchor benchmarks.
 The matrix indicates that certain benchmarks share moderate to strong positive correlations that are induced by the latent abilities; for instance, BBH exhibits a correlation larger than 0.5 with MATH and HellaSwag, as does HellaSwag with IFEval.
 This analysis of correlation between LLM family-wise latent abilities is distinct from prior work.
 In \citet{ruan2024observational}, the latent skills are principal components, and thus orthogonal. \citet{polo2024sloth} study correlation among latent skills, which are a composition of family fixed effects and covariate effect.

 Next, we examine how each covariate in $x = (\log (s),\log(t),\log(t)\log(s))^\T$ influences the LLM skill abilities.
 Table \ref{tab:beta} presents the corresponding $\beta$ estimates, with standard errors reported in parentheses, which are based on Theorem~\ref{thm:ci}.
 A key observation is that different skills scale differently.
 For instance, mathematical skills (MATH) appear to be strongly associated with data size, whereas common-sense reasoning (HellaSwag) and BBH abilities are more closely linked to model size.
 On the other hand, instruction following (IFEval) has a weaker association with both data and model size.
 This is unsurprising as instruction following is often endowed through a post-training process.
 Finally, the interaction term does not consistently play a significant role.
-Similar, but not one-to-one, analyses are conducted by \citet{polo2024sloth} and \citet{roberts2025compute}, where they show different skills scale differently.
+Similar, but not one-to-one, analyses are conducted by \citet{polo2024sloth} and \citet{roberts2025compute}, where they show different skills scale differently. {The estimated loading patterns, correlations among latent abilities, and uncertainty quantification for the scaling slopes together provide a model-based empirical summary of how commonly used LLM benchmarks relate to latent skill dimensions.
+While some of these relationships are consistent with existing intuition about benchmark design and scaling behavior, they are not merely qualitative observations in our analysis.
+Rather, our framework offers a statistically principled way to quantify these relationships from heterogeneous leaderboard data.}